calmh/snooze/README.md

 into the future.

-This is also different from a common repeating todo item where you specify that you want a reminder at 9 am every tuesday, for example. *Snooze* doesn't care about when or what day of the week an item is completed, only how long it was since last time.
+This is also different from a common repeating todo item where you specify that you want a reminder at 9 am every tuesday for example. *Snooze* doesn't care about when or what day of the week an item is completed, only how long it was since last time.
 Every time an item is completed, it's pushed forward by the set interval.